BassemHalim/Cyclopath/README.md

 - a workout app that focuses on cycling.
 The app is meant to combine multiple features from existing apps into a single app.
+- This is a work in progress project with the following goal features
 - main features:
-    - Sync activities from Garmin Connect
+    - [x] Sync activities from Garmin Connect
-    - Display weather info for every activity especially wind direction and speed
+    - [x] Display weather info for every activity especially wind direction and speed
-    - Display the workout map in addition to Heart Rate data and speed/section
+    - [x] Display the workout static map
-    - Monitor and display user progress over time
+    - [ ] Monitor and display user progress over time  (in progress)
       ![img.png](img.png)
-    - plan and save routes using maps and weather forecast
+    - [ ] plan and save routes using maps and weather forecast
 - Nice-to-have features:
-    - record activities from within app
+    - [ ] record activities from within app
-    - add pictures to activities
+    - [ ] add pictures to activities
-    - personal heatmap
+    - [ ] personal heatmap with a game aspect to explore your city
+    - [ ] make maps interactive
+    - [ ] overlay speed or Heart Rate on map

 ## API: